 Internal factors are motivation, environmental knowledge, attitudes, emotion (Kollmuss & Agyeman, 2002).
 One of the most important theories which aim to predict behaviour is the theory of planned behaviour (TPB).
 It affirms behaviour is determined by attitudes towards that action, subjective norms, and perceived behavioural control (Oreg & Katz-Gerro, 2006; Whitmarsh & O’Neill, 2010).
 Therefore, actual behaviour is determined by behavioural intention, which has its turn is influenced by both attitudes and social, or normative, pressures (Kollmuss & Agyeman, 2002).

 Generally, as just shown with the theory, motivation, values, knowledge are interconnected.
-Motivation (unconscious or conscious) drives action and it could be shaped and linked also by environmental knowledge and awareness (Kollmuss & Agyeman, 2002).
-Also, values, influenced by social networks (family, peer-groups, education), shape motivation and then behaviour.
-“The more strongly individuals subscribe to values beyond their immediate own interests, that is, self-transcendent, prosocial, altruistic or biospheric values, the more likely they are to engage in pro-environmental behaviour” (Steg & Vlek, 2009, p.
+Motivation (unconscious or conscious) drives action, and it could be shaped and also linked by environmental knowledge and awareness (Kollmuss & Agyeman, 2002).
+Also, values, influenced by social networks (family, peer-groups, education), shape motivation and behaviour.
+“The more strongly individuals subscribe to values beyond their own immediate interests, that is, self-transcendent, prosocial, altruistic or biospheric values, the more likely they are to engage in pro-environmental behaviour” (Steg & Vlek, 2009, p.
 311).
 Finally, emotions.
 Emotional involvement is shaped by knowledge about the topic since as we have already shown, climate change is an abstract and complex problem (Kollmuss & Agyeman, 2002).
-However, some individuals experience directly climate change (extreme atmospheric phenomena) and then they feel fear, anger, guilt (Kollmuss & Agyeman, 2002).
+However, some individuals experience climate change (extreme atmospheric phenomena)climate change (extreme atmospheric phenomena) directly directly and then they feel fear, anger, guilt (Kollmuss & Agyeman, 2002).
 These extreme negative feelings can lead to refusal to accept reality, rational distancing from the problem, apathy, and delegation of personal responsibility (Kollmuss & Agyeman, 2002).
-Therefore, whether the emotion is too strong and extreme, it can lead to prevent and block behaviour.
+Therefore, whether the emotion is too strong and extreme can prevent and block behaviour.

 We can summarize that mainly attitudes, values, or experiences have a powerful influence on behaviour.
 An extraordinary conception is that they are not always positively related to pro-environmental action.
 Sometimes, whether the perceived risk is too high or whether the lived experience is extremely negative, the opposite effect is obtained.